An energy-based coupling approach to nonlocal interface problems: Nonlocal volume constrained problems

 \section{Nonlocal volume constrained problems}

-In this section, we review the fundamentals of nonlocal volume constrained problems.
+In this section, we review the fundamentals for a nonlocal problem which is the nonlocal counterpart of the local Poisson PDE.
 Let $\Omega$ be an open and bounded subset of $\mathbb{R}^n$.
-Given a positive real number $\delta$, we define the interaction domain $\widetilde{\Gamma}$ associated with $\Omega$ as follows
+Given a positive real number $\delta$, often referred to as the {\em horizon} or {\em interaction radius}, we define the {\it interaction domain} $\widetilde{\Gamma}$ associated with $\Omega$ as

-Note that $\widetilde{\Gamma}$ depends on $\delta$, even though it is not written explicitly.
-Figure \ref{fig:nonloc_pic} shows an example of a two-dimensional domain and its interaction region.
+Note that $\widetilde{\Gamma}$, as all other entities defined in this section, depend on $\delta$, so that, for the sake of economy of notation, that dependence is not explicitly included in those entities.
+Figure \ref{fig:loc_int}-right illustrates an example of a two-dimensional domain $\Omega$ and its interaction domain $\widetilde{\Gamma}$ having thickness $\delta$, i.e., having non-zero volume in ${\mathbb R}^n$.